Is your DFSR backlog not clearing? Are your files sitting in a “scheduled” state without replicating or syncing?

 For example, in the Resilio model, you can sync files between 2 devices in about the same time as it takes to sync files between 200 devices, with available network capacity.
 By contrast, in a traditional “point to point” or “client server” model, the maximum number of devices that can concurrently be synchronized is 2.

-And Resilio Connect is a cross-platform solution.
+And Resilio Platform is a cross-platform solution.
 In addition to Windows servers, Resilio runs on Linux, macOS Server, BSD, and a variety of NAS-specific operating systems (Synology, TrueNAS, etc.).

 The IT manager at an employee benefit company said: